Hooked Bear: Plot

 Humphrey then tries to think of another way to foil the anglers; noticing the boy from before walking along the lake with a toy boat, he removes the bottom from the boat, ties it onto his head like a hat, and then submerges himself into the lake so that the hat looks like a shark's dorsal fin to the anglers, causing them to flee in terror.
 Humphrey then takes all of the anglers' bags of fish, but upon seeing the ranger, he loads the fish into Woodlore's helicopter, giving him more of a full load than he was expecting.
 He then decides to stuff himself into the plane, which proves to be too small for him and the fish, and then all of the fish in the helicopter, along with Humphrey, are deposited into the lake.

 Woodlore then gets a telephone call from the chief of the United States Fish and Wildlife Service, who tells him to stop stocking the lake, as fishing season ended yesterday.
 The ranger then takes out his scissors and cuts the rods of various anglers, and then locates Humphrey and informs him that fishing season is over.
-He then paints a red X over the "Fishing Season" sign and flips it over to reveal the message "Hunting Season Open".
-At this, Humphrey gets hunted, with shots firing at him from all directions, and running about as the cartoon closes.
+He then paints a red X over the "Fishing Season" sign and flips it over to reveal the message "Hunting Season Now Open".
+Humphrey tries to run away, as shots are fired at him from all directions.